HaolinTang/CMSC516-Advanced-Natural-Language-Processing/README.md

     ![image](https://github.com/HaolinTang/CMSC516-Advanced-Natural-Language-Processing/blob/main/lr_tweets_results.png)

 ## Discussion
 1. The logistics regression model achieves higher accuracy than the LSTM model on IMDB test data.
+However, we expected the LSTM model can output higher accuracy.
+The reason could be that the LSTM modle is underfitting.
 2.